Glossary

 file.
 When a process is started, 3 file descriptors are

-automatically opened by the kernel: `stdin`, `stdout` and `stderr`.
+automatically opened by the kernel: stdin

 Graphical user interface